Men and Their Meat Smokers

 I took the opportunity and headed to my favorite butcher shop to buy some strip steaks for a dinner party.
 They had to be cut and there was a long line.
 The butcher said he had not been this busy in a very long time.
 I didn’t mind waiting because there was some great conversation to be had.

 That was highly unusual.
 I cannot remember the last time I had an animated conversation with a group of men I had never met.
-It was also multi-ethnic and mulit-racial, which would not matter in the slightest except that it symbolized for me what happened on Tuesday this week, with the vast wave of racially and ethnically diverse coalitions in support of Trump.
-The media had this point all wrong: it was never about race; it was always about class.
+It was also multi-ethnic and multi-racial, which would not matter in the slightest except that it symbolized for me what happened on Tuesday this week, with the vast wave of racially and ethnically diverse coalitions in support of Trump.
+The media had this point all wrong: It was never about race; it was always about class.

 The bros in the butcher shop were all working class, no question.
 What was the subject?
 Smoking meats.
 As is my usual way, I took the opportunity to learn.
 They were happy to teach.

-I long ago tried my hand at smoking meat but I ended up smoking myself and the smoker too, simply because I had no idea what I was doing and did not bother to look it up.
+I long ago tried my hand at smoking meat, but I ended up smoking myself and the smoker too, simply because I had no idea what I was doing and did not bother to look it up.

 I attempted to crash the conversation initially by asking what wood they used.
 Wrong question.
 It seems like everyone these days uses smoking pellets that come in a variety of different flavors, including some that come from oak bourbon barrels.
 They explained that there is no longer a need to continually feed wood into the smoker.
 The pellets do the work and are on a timed release that can last a day or more with the right setup.

 There was some talk about brands of smokers.
 They knew them all.
 They had hilarious stories of trying this one and that and the merits of each.
-That was of course lost on me but I have to say: it was a very impressive thing to hear all these guys standing around talking about cooking things outdoors.
+That was of course lost on me, but I have to say: It was a very impressive thing to hear all these guys standing around talking about cooking things outdoors.

-My mind raced back to theories in evolutionary biology which posit that men are most themselves when handling large pieces of meat and starting and tending to fires.
+My mind raced back to theories in evolutionary biology that posit that men are most themselves when handling large pieces of meat and starting and tending to fires.
 I came to suspect this years ago through implausible means.
 I found that I was deeply uncomfortable in rooms with bright white lights.
 They gave me mental pain.
 I found that changing them out for lights the color of fire made all the difference.
-My choice was the Edison bulb but there are LED bulbs that do the job just as well.
+My choice was the Edison bulb, but there are LED bulbs that do the job just as well.

 My only theory as to why came down to some inner biological need to sit around fire.
 Maybe we are all just cavemen with fancier clothes?
 Probably there is truth in that.
 Everything else is a constructed artifice.
 The grave risk of what we call civilization is that it works to drive that instinct out of us and plunges us into a setting we have not evolved to handle well.
 The culture too had deprecated caveman instincts for a very long time, calling it “toxic” and dangerous.
 The election, however, among many meanings, gave power and affirmation to the manly personae in a way that has been suppressed for many decades.